reinhart1010/nix/docs/en/common/calibre-server.md

 ---
 # calibre-server

-A server application that can be used to distribute e-books over a network.
+A server application to distribute e-books over a network.
 Note: e-books must already be imported into the library using the GUI or the `calibredb` CLI.
 More information: <https://manual.calibre-ebook.com/generated/en/calibre-server.html>.